paper · 2026

 What this paper does

-Applied to GPT-2: factual knowledge (e.g., France→Paris) emerges at layer 10 head 8 (+25.8 logit contribution) and is subsequently reversed at layer 12 head 0 (+149.9 for “the”).
-Targeted retraining of only the diagnosed layer recovers knowledge accuracy from 2/8 to 8/8 capitals with zero side effects (general capability 11/15 maintained, PPL 42.7 → 42.6).
+Applied to GPT-2: factual knowledge (e.g., France→Paris) emerges at layer 10 head 8 (+25.8 logit contribution) and is subsequently reversed at layer 12 head 0 (+149.9 for “the”) — consistent with the anti-overconfidence mechanism reported by Lv et al. Targeted retraining of only the diagnosed layer recovers knowledge accuracy from 2/8 to 8/8 capitals with zero side effects (general capability 11/15 maintained, PPL 42.7 → 42.6).

 The model already possesses this knowledge internally; the failure is one of routing, not absence.